devcybiko/gregsmithwiki/content/teaching/gregs55.md

 35. When returning from a trip, shake the hand of every team member
 36. On escalators, stand to the right, walk to the left
 37. When walking in line, keep your arms at your sides and move quietly
-41. If anyone is bullying you, let me know, and do not bully others
-42. Stand up for what you believe in
-43. Be positive and enjoy life
-44. Live so that you will never have regrets
-45. Learn from your mistakes and move on
-46. No matter the circumstances, always be honest
-47. Carpe Diem
-48. Be the best person you can be

 ## The ABCs of Etiquette